apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </em>
 </td>
 <td>
-<p>select one of the pods which selected by labels to build the job spec, such as mount required volumes and inject built-in env of the selected pod.</p>
+<p>Selects one of the pods, identified by labels, to build the job spec.
+This includes mounting required volumes and injecting built-in environment variables of the selected pod.</p>
 </td>
 </tr>
 <tr>